cloudflare/cloudflare-docs/content/kv/learning/methods/write-key-value-pairs.md

 # Write key-value pairs

-To create a new key-value pair, or to update the value for a particular key, call the `put()` method on any KV namespace you have bound to your Worker script.
+To create a new key-value pair, or to update the value for a particular key, call the `put()` method on any KV namespace you have bound to your Worker code.

 The basic form of the method  `put()` looks like this: